ADD CONDITION

 Additional Clinical Information

-There is no additional information available regarding laboratory tests, abuse potential, patient counseling, or postmarketing experience.
+No further information is available regarding laboratory tests, abuse potential, patient counseling, or postmarketing experiences.

 Drug Information (PDF)